This Lemon Loaf Cake with Lemon Glaze is light, moist, and lemony. It's a delicious lemon dessert with the perfect balance of sweet and tart.

 Lemon lovers will love the light, refreshing flavor of this dessert.
 If you're looking for a recipe to brighten your day, give this Lemon Loaf Cake with Lemon Glaze a try!
 Enjoy!

-Kitchen Tools Recommended for Making Lemon Loaf Cake with Lemon Glaze:
+Tools for Making Lemon Loaf Cake with Lemon Glaze:

 - Sheet pan and wire rack - The sheet pan is perfect for baking and roasting and the wire rack is useful for both cooking and cooling.
 Together they work great whenever you need to drizzle icing or pour chocolate without making a mess.